RamanLab/PIVOT/README.md

 # PIVOT
 PIVOT (<ins>P</ins>ersonalised <ins>I</ins>dentification of dri<ins>V</ins>er <ins>O</ins>ncogenes and <ins>T</ins>umour suppressors) is a tool used to identify personalised tumour suppressor genes (TSGs) and oncogenes (OGs) using multi-omic data.
 The genes are labelled at for each patient as TSG or OG.

+### Citing PIVOT
+If you use PIVOT in your work, please cite
+>Sudhakar M, Rengaswamy R and Raman K (2022) Multi-Omic Data Improve Prediction of Personalized Tumor Suppressors and Oncogenes. _Frontiers in Genetics_ *13*:854190. doi: [10.3389/fgene.2022.854190](https://www.frontiersin.org/articles/10.3389/fgene.2022.854190/full)

 ## Table of Contents

 - [Description](#description)